ElenaBlejan/Proiect-Practic-TM/README.md

 ## 2.3 Test Design

-> - functional test cases will be created in Zephyr Squad
+> - Functional test cases will be created in Zephyr Squad
 > - GUI test cases will be created in Zephyr Squad
 > - API test cases will be created in Postman
-> - the test design techniques used for generating test cases are: equivalence partitioning, boundary value analysis.
+> - The test design techniques used for generating test cases are: equivalence partitioning, boundary value analysis.

 DE ADAUGAT SCREENSHOT CU TEST CASES JIRA!!!!!